aditir2708/Teleco-Churn/README.md

 # Customer Churn Analysis (End-to-End Project)

 ## Project Overview
 This project focuses on analyzing customer churn behavior using **Python, SQL, and Power BI**.
+Performed customer segmentation using RFM analysis to identify high-value and at-risk customers for targeted business strategies.
 The goal is to identify key factors contributing to churn and provide actionable business insights.

 ---